Need Help? Give us a call.

 Stripe Issuing is a platform for creating, distributing, and managing physical and virtual cards.
 Issuing enables merchants to create prepaid cards for their employees or virtual cards that can be used with a mobile wallet.
 Note that this feature is still in beta.

-Finally, we would be remiss if we didn’t mention all the different applications Stripe integrates with.
+Finally, we would be remiss if we didn’t mention all the different applications Stripe integrates with (or has a plug-in for).
 We won’t list them all here, but they run the gamut from popular accounting, analytics, and automation tools to chat, marketing and business operations services.

-Stripe charges a flat 2.9% + $0.30 for every credit card transaction and 2.7% + $0.30 for every in-person credit card transaction using a Stripe terminal.
+Stripe payment fees are a flat 2.9% + $0.30 for every credit card transaction and 2.7% + $0.30 for every in-person credit card transaction using a Stripe terminal.
 Payment using international credit cards will cost an additional 1%, while ACH transfer payments incur a 0.8% fee (capped at $5).

 A few other things you’ll never pay with Stripe are setup, monthly, and PCI compliance fees.

-Given all this information, here is what we see as the benefits of using Stripe as your payment processor:
+Given all this information, here is what we see as the benefits of using Stripe payment processing:

 While Stripe doesn’t offer the cheapest payment processing rates, it is more or less in line with competitors like Square.
+Plus, Square payment fees are flat-rate, so you know what to expect when you use their service.
 The fact that you can cancel any time for no additional fee is a win for small business owners, and Stripe really does offer a ton of functionality for the price you are paying.

 Speaking of that functionality, it is worth mentioning again that, if you have a programming background, no payment processor offers you more customization than Stripe.
 Pretty much every tool Stripe provides can be tweaked to satisfy your business’s needs.